pingcap/docs/tidb-computing.md

 ### Mapping of Indexed Data to Key-Value

 TiDB supports both primary keys and secondary indexes (both unique and non-unique indexes).
-Similar to the table data mapping scheme, TiDB assigns an index ID to each index in the table indicated by `IndexID`.
+Similar to the table data mapping scheme, TiDB assigns an index ID to each index of the table represented by `IndexID`.

 For primary keys and unique indexes, it is needed to quickly locate the corresponding RowID based on the key value, so it is encoded as follows (Key, Value) Key-value pairs.